klinge/sl-webapp/README.md

 * Refactor: refactor the controller->render()-code to use a view-class
 * Refactor: database class
 * Refactor: remove PHP CodeSniff errors
+* Refactor: ensure consistent naming for CRUD operations..
+* Refactor: add DocBlocks for all classes
 * DONE Refactor: remove config.php and fix depending code (mostly views)
 * DONE Refactor: create an Application class and use dotenv for global config
 * DONE Refactor: introduce namespaces in entire application and move to a proper directory structure